AnthonyRoberge/exam_random_question_generator/README.txt

 2) For each selected chapter, one question is randomly picked.

-To run the code, simply run the "run.bat" file, or run the random_generator.py file if you know how...
+To run the code, download Python and launch the IDLE application.
+From IDLE, open and run the random_generator.py file.